boourns/Spectrum/README.md

 ### Kernel (C++)
 The exciting DSP code.
 Reads/writes parameter values into the C++ engine, contains the DSP render block.
 In our case it mostly manages the Mutable Instruments code and calls those DSP engines.

+There are many independent, reusable components available in the other repositories, for example helper classes for initializing AudioUnit buffers, a tempo-synced LFO, or a MPE-capable MIDI processor / voice manager in [BurnsAudioUnit](https://github.com/boourns/BurnsAudioUnit).

 # License
 MIT